iBelal995/PewPew/README.md

 * Search bar: You can search burgers by name.
 * Tracking system: You can track where and when your food will be ready and arrive to you.
 * Delivery: You may choose a precise place for your delicious food, and it will be delivered to you.
-* Profile: Create a page profile for the user.
+* Profile: Create profile page for the user.